Augustus John: North Wales

-Over a period of two years from around 1910 Augustus John and his friend James Dickson Innes painted in the Arenig valley, in particular one of Innes's favourite subjects, the mountain Arenig Fawr.
+Over a period of two years from around 1910 Augustus John and his friends James Dickson Innes and Derwent Lees painted in the Arenig valley, and one of Innes's favourite subjects was the mountain Arenig Fawr.
 In 2011 this period was made the subject of a BBC documentary titled The Mountain That Had to Be Painted.

+Alderney Manor

+Alderney Manor, Dorset, was sited on the Poole to Ringwood road between Knighton Bottom and Howe Corner from the early 19th century.
+John established an artists' colony there in 1911.
+Faye Hammill relates how he lived there with "his five legitimate children, his mistress Dorelia McNeill, and his two children by her; and they remained there until 1927, in the company of numerous long-term guests".
+One frequent visitor was fellow artist Henry Lamb.
+Aspects of John's life during this period were used as background by Margaret Kennedy in her novel The Constant Nymph (1924).
+A housing estate now occupies the site.

 Provence

 In February 1910, John visited and fell in love with the town of Martigues, in Provence, located halfway between Arles and Marseilles, and first seen from a train en route to Italy.
 John wrote that Provence "had been for years the goal of my dreams" and Martigues was the town for which he felt the greatest affection.
 "With a feeling that I was going to find what I was seeking, an anchorage at last, I returned from Marseilles, and, changing at Pas des Lanciers, took the little railway which leads to Martigues.
 On arriving my premonition proved correct: there was no need to seek further."
 The connection with Provence continued until 1928, by which time John felt the town had lost its simple charm, and he sold his home there.

 John was, throughout his life, particularly interested in the Romani people (whom he referred to as "Gypsies"), and sought them out on his frequent travels around the United Kingdom and Europe, learning to speak various versions of their language.
 For a time, shortly after his marriage, he and his family, which included his wife Ida, mistress Dorothy (Dorelia) McNeill, and John's children by both women, travelled in a caravan, in gypsy fashion.
 Later on he became the President of the Gypsy Lore Society, a position he held from 1937 until his death in 1961.

 By 1913, John was successful enough to commission a new home and studio at Mallord Street, Chelsea, from architect Robert van 't Hoff.